yanhan/notes/cka.md

 - controller-manager (if scale deployment but pod still never start)
 - Check volume mounts of controller-manager to ensure the path to k8s certs on the host is correct.

+**NOTE:** Please take note that all the names and labels and values need the correct spelling.
+Otherwise the Pod will not start.

 ## Troubleshooting node failure